See Worldwide VoD

 Definition of pornographic material

 37. The definitions of pornographic material included in the Bill are much broader than what is socially accepted as harmful pornography.
-The Bill not only covers R18 materials typically described as "hardcore pornography", which offline can
+The Bill not only covers R18 materials typically described as "hardcore pornography", which

 38. Hiding some of these materials or making them more difficult to access puts unjustifiable restrictions on people's freedom of expression.
-Placing 18-rated materials beyond the age-verification wall under the same category as hardcore pornography
+Placing 18-rated materials beyond the age-verification wall under the same category as hardcore

-willdiscourage people from exploring topics related to their sexuality.
+pornography willdiscourage people from exploring topics related to their sexuality.

 Suggestions for improvement